10 Popular Careers With A Psychology Degree

 A community or social service manager works to create, improve, and supervise organizations and community-based programs that help others.
 A Bachelor's degree in psychology can get you an entry-level position in this field.
-Someone with this job title might work with an organization that helps a specific demographic or group such as children or families in need, the homeless population, veterans, and those with mental health conditions.
-The salary for this position ranges from $49,800-$84,500.
+Someone with this job title might work with an organization that helps a specific demographic or group, such as children or families in need, the homeless population, veterans, and those with mental health conditions.
+The salary for this position typically ranges from $49,800-$84,500.

 Educational psychologists study how other people learn and retain information.
 They may focus on childhood development; they may assess people for developmental disabilities or Autism Spectrum Disorder (ASD), for example.
 You can find these individuals in a variety of areas, including schools and exclusive practices.
 The range of salary could be anywhere from about $66,000-$100,000 per year.
 Most often, these individuals will have a master’s degree, a Ph.D., or PsyD.

 A psychiatrist is a medical doctor who can diagnose mental or behavioral health conditions and prescribe treatment for these diagnoses, including medication.
 The salary for psychiatrists can range from $150,000-$230,000 per year.
 Psychiatrists who choose to establish an exclusive practice might make more money.
 The requirements for becoming a psychiatrist vary depending on the state that you practice in, but you do need to have a medical degree to practice.